bovlb/frc-tips/commands/best-practices.md

 Separately from the discussion of these best practices, there has been some discussion about moving away from using `Subsystem.periodic` methods.
 There are a number of reasons for this:
-* If you follow these best practices, you'll naturally end up with less for `periodic` to do as decision-making and state maintenance are done using triggers.
+* If you follow these best practices, your decision-making and state maintenance will happen using triggers, so you'll naturally end up with less for `periodic` to do.
 * Having a single `periodic` method per subsystem encourages programmers to throw everything together into a big mess.
 If you instead call `addPeriodic` to add periodic tasks when required, then it forces you to think about what the separate tasks are and how often they need to run.
 * The `periodic` method runs at the start of the iteration.
 This is a good time to do pre-command actions like caching per-iteration values and updating odometry.
 Unfortunately, this a bad time to do post-command actions like servicing control loops.
 This could instead be done in commands, if you can guarantee that there is always one command running.
 * Dashboard updates can be done more elegantly through `initSendable`.

+In summary, the `Subsystem.periodic` method is probably a good place to update input caches, maybe to update odometry, and possibly for logging, but other uses should be fading away.

 ## References